 After your discharge from the Acute Rehabilitation Unit, you will receive a bill for your stay.
 This bill will be separate from the bill you received if you also had an acute care stay at Peterson Regional Medical Center (the hospital).
-Billing for services provided by the physicians or other health care professionals are separate and distinct from the hospital bill, so you will most likely receive additional bills for those individual services.
+Billing for services provided by the physicians or other health care professionals are separate and distinct from the hospital bill.
 Questions about these charges should be directed to the office of each provider/physician whose phone number will appear on the bill.

 Discharge planning begins prior to the admission to the ARU and continues throughout your stay.
-The social worker will coordinate the date and time of discharge with you and your family/caregivers to assess your post-discharge needs (i.e.,continued therapy, nursing, equipment, home health care).
+The Case Manager will coordinate your post-discharge needs (i.e.,continued therapy, nursing, equipment, home health care).
 It is essential that your family/caregivers participate in patient education and training throughout your stay, especially prior to discharge.

-If a concern arises at any point during your stay at the ARU, you are encouraged to voice that concern to the Medical Director, the Director of Rehabilitation, the Clinical Nursing Supervisor, or any other staff member.
+If a concern arises at any point during your stay at the ARU, you are encouraged to voice that concern to the Medical Director, the Director of Rehabilitation, the Clinical Nursing Manager, or any other staff member.
 You may also contact Peterson Health Patient Relations at 830.258.7630.

 After your discharge, you will receive a patient satisfaction survey in the mail.
 Please take a few minutes to complete the survey and mail it in the provided envelope.
-The survey provides us with valuable information concerning your perceptions about the rehab program.
-Your feedback will help us continually improve our program.
+Your feedback will help us continually improve our program!